Vega (rocket): Variants

-Vega-C
+Vega C

-Vega-C (or Vega Consolidation) is an evolution on the original Vega launcher to enable better launch performance and flexibility.
+Vega C was an evolution on the original Vega launcher to enable better launch performance and flexibility.
 Development started following the December 2014 ESA Ministerial Council with the goal to meet the change in payload demands, both in regards to an increase in medium-sized institutional payloads, and to compete with cheaper launch providers.

-This new evolution incorporates various changes to the Vega stack, the first stage P80 motor will be replaced with the P120C, the same booster due to be used on the upcoming Ariane 6 launcher, and the Zefiro 23 second stage will also be replaced with the Zefiro 40.
+This new evolution incorporates various changes to the Vega stack.
+The first stage P80FW motor will be replaced with the P120C, the same booster due to be used on the Ariane 6 launcher, and the Zefiro 23 second stage will also be replaced with the Zefiro 40.
 The larger AVUM+ will replace the AVUM fourth stage, while the third Zefiro 9 stage will be carried over from the base version of the launcher.

 These modifications will enable new mission parameters using various payload adapters and upper stages.
 The new rocket will be able to carry dual payloads using the Vespa-C payload adapter, or a single large satellite in addition to smaller payloads using the Vampire and SMSS multiple payload dispenser.
-Orbital transfer capability is also available with the Vega Electrical Nudge Upper Stage, or VENUS.
+Orbital transfer capability was also available with the Vega Electrical Nudge Upper Stage, or VENUS.

-Return missions are also available with the use of the reusable Space Rider vehicle, currently in development by ESA, and due to launch on a Vega-C in 2023.
+Return missions are also available using the reusable Space Rider vehicle, currently in development by ESA and due to launch on a Vega-C no earlier than July 2025.

-On 13 July 2022, Vega-C had its debut flight during which it delivered the LARES 2 and six other satellites to orbit.
-This launch came as a way of filling the gap after the Russian rockets became unavailable due to the war in Ukraine.
+On 13 July 2022, Vega-C had its debut flight, during which it delivered the LARES 2 and six other satellites to orbit.
+This launch came as a way of filling the gap after the Russian rockets became unavailable due to the invasion of Ukraine.
 On 21 December 2022 (UTC), Vega-C suffered a launch failure due to an anomaly with the Zefiro 40 second stage resulting in the loss of two spacecraft for the Airbus Pléiades Neo Earth-imaging constellation.

+Following the failure, the next launch was delayed until late 2024 to allow the redesign of a rocket motor nozzle.

 Vega-E

+The Vega E (or Vega Evolution) is a further evolution of the Vega-C. The first stage P120C motor will be replaced with the P160C, the same booster due to be used on the Ariane 6 Block 2 launcher.

-Building on Vega-C, Vega-E (or Vega Evolution) is a further evolution of the Vega-C with the Zefiro 9 and AVUM+ third and fourth stage replaced with a cryogenic upper stage powered by liquid oxygen and liquid methane.
+The Zefiro 9 and AVUM+ third and fourth stages will be replaced with a cryogenic upper stage powered by liquid oxygen and liquid methane.
 This variant offers even more flexibility than Vega-C, with the ability to deliver multiple satellites into different orbits on a single launch.